 Networking Session designed to provide an opportunity to meet fellow participants and the facilitators in a relaxed and informal online setting and start to engage with the technology.

-Participants will have the opportunity to work individually with a coach over two sessions.
-One at the start of the programme and another after completion.
+Participants will have the opportunity to work individually with a coach over two bookable 1.5 hour 121 sessions, one at the start of the programme and another upon completion.

 Engaging with complexity: